-I teach yoga to share strength, peace and growth.
-Through devotional, mindful practices, I believe we can take healing in to our own hands.
-We are spiritually sovereign, divine creatures.
+I teach yoga to inspire compassion, joy and strength in others.
+Through mindful, devotional practices I believe we can take healing in to our own hands.

 I found yoga like a lot of people do – from the bottom of a broken heart with nowhere else to go.
 I’d dabbled in yoga poses when I was younger thanks to my mom’s old Yoga Journal VHS tapes.
 My best friend and I would laugh and flop over the floor in attempted shoulder stands.
 I carried a bit of the practice with me to college, but then – like a lot of people – I got busy.
 I had schoolwork; I had a job; I had a boy, and I let my sense of self slip through the cracks.
 It wasn’t until I was standing at the wrong end of a painful breakup with no sense of direction that I realized I’d lost myself somewhere along the way.